derykmakgill/511/_posts/2020-02-24-store-value.md

 ---
 layout: post
 title: The truth about 'store of value' and Bitcoin
+author: Deryk Makgill
 ---

-It struck me the other day that a lot of people in Bitcoin don’t actually know what a ‘store of value’ is or why it is important.
+Many people in Bitcoin don’t actually know what a ‘store of value’ is or why it is important.

 Since this one error is at the heart of so many errors in Bitcoin, let’s answer this as clearly as possible.